-We are offering staff and student development opportunities emphasizing the use of technology as an alternate venue for teaching and learning.
+We are offering staff and student development opportunities emphasizing the use of technology as a lever to apply Moore's Law to rate of learning.
 Our goal is for all our Cuba-Rushford staff and students to utilize technology to enhance learning, increase productivity and promote creativity.
 The present collaboration that already exists within the staff and student population allows for a different variety of media and formats to communicate information.
 This is an asset as we try to replicate this type of instruction and learning in our entire classrooms district wide.
 The use of our technology Integration Specialist allows the district to assess, plan and carry out the activities that support the technology standards for our students and staff members.
-We are also fortunate to participate in the staff development offerings at our local CA BOCES and ERIE 1 BOCES.
+We are also fortunate to participate in the staff development offerings in District and at our local CA BOCES and ERIE 1 BOCES with their staff.